volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 We'll cover this topic later on.

-## Literal notation vs constructor
+## Literal Notation vs. Constructor

 **Literal notation** results in the compilation of the regular expression when the expression is evaluated.